jennyfisher/computing-modelling-earthsci/README.md

 2. Modelling concepts and application
 3. Group projects

 Parts 1 and 2 use the notebooks provided here.
 For Part 3, students build on the models developed in Part 2.
+While designed to be taught in the order shown on the [notebooks](notebooks/notebook-list.md) page, the three model applications (Daisyworld, Population, and Carbon Cycle) can be taught in any order or individually.
+The carbon cycle does expect a relatively high level of comfort with the modelling concepts and may require adjustment if students attempt this one without the other two.

 ### Acknowledgements